SmeetParmar/SmeetParmar/README.md

-- 👋 Hi, I’m @SmeetParmar
+- 👋 Hi, I’m Smeet Parmar
 - 👀 I’m interested in Web Designing and Video Editing.
 - 🌱 I have completed my B.Sc.
-IT and pursuing Web Development at Conestoga College, Kitchener, Canada.
+IT in India, and now I am pursuing Web Development at Conestoga College, Kitchener, Canada.
 - 📫 How to reach me:-
 Gmail - smeetparmar2001@gmail.com